 We just had to take this picture for Grandma Joan and Grandpa Ron!

-Pin courtesy of Pincause
+Pin courtesy of Pincause!

 With how wet and raw out it was we decided that it was essential that we warm up with some hot chocolate over at the Nespresso store on Newbury Street.
 This was the perfect way to warm up before making our way back to the T and ultimately home! xo